The smart bus network

 After synthesizing our Autoethnographies, my teammates and I wanted to research and observe how others use and react to the public bus transit system.
 We spoke with bus drivers, along with frequent and infrequent passengers.

 In one of our interview sessions, an interview participant mentioned “People on the bus seem weird, dangerous, and smell.”
 This quote triggered my teammates and I to research scents.
 We originally wanted to learn more about neutralizing offensive odors, but we learned, that certain fragrances can be psychologically therapeutic.
+The goal is to use Aromatherapy to keep passengers calm, so they aren’t a threat to others.

-In one of our interview sessions, an interview participant suggested that LA Metro should play music on the bus.
+In one of our interview sessions, an interview participant suggested that LA Metro play music on the bus.
 This suggestion triggered my teammates and I to ponder what type of music would be played if LA Metro considered playing music.
 We decided to research music therapy.
 We learned that music is effective for relaxation and stress management.

 Designing the Prototype